Dragon Quest I+II

 Yup, it’s Dragon Warrior and Dragon Warrior II with some improved graphics and sound.
 That’s all, really.
 If it’s anything like the (already in english) Gameboy Color game, DW2 has been tweaked a little to not make it so unbearably slow and boring late into the game.
 Still, Dragon Warrior is cool, and don’t forget it.
 Bitch.

-UPDATE: As of August 2016: There’s still some untranslated text in Dragon Warrior 1.
+There’s (reportedly) some untranslated text in Dragon Warrior 1.
 If you rescue the princess and don’t bring her to the king, when you defeat the last boss and go back to the king, there will be different ending dialogue that was left untranslated.

 ROM / ISO Information: